 3. OBTAIN INSTRUCTOR PERMISSIONS; Check Registration Status; clear registration holds

 You can request instructor permissions on courses when adding a course to your Saved Schedule, see the status of any pending Instructor Permission requests, and check on any registration holds.

 Unlike Pre-Registration, registration holds are enforced during Add/Drop.
 If you have an outstanding balance or issue with the Controller, Library, Health Services, Financial Aid, or the Registrar, you will not be able to add or drop courses until the issue is resolved.

 4. Add and Drop Courses

-Once any and all holds are cleared, advisor approvals obtained, and instructor permissions received, you use the Pre-Registration and Add/Drop page to add and drop courses.
+Once any and all holds are cleared, advisor approvals obtained, and instructor permissions received, you use the Planning and Registration page to add and drop courses.
 As with Pre-Registration, we strongly advise that you drop and add courses one at a time to prevent any confusion should you receive an error message.
 Also, it's called Add/Drop, but it is really Drop/Add: If you already have a full course load, the system won't let you add another course until you've dropped one.